-Helping public sector organisations select a finance system
+Helping the NHS select a finance system

 - > Has the total cost of ownership increased over the years?
-The ongoing maintenance of a large-scale ERP system can prove very costly. - > Are you satisfied with the level of support you're receiving from your supplier?
-Perhaps they don't have sufficient experience of working with similar organisations or much needed software developments are taking far too long because your solution is trying to cater for a number of international markets and not just the UK? - > Have you entered into a new arrangement, for example, a shared service, requiring a new, more flexible and agile solution?
+The ongoing maintenance of a largescale ERP system can prove very costly. - > Are you satisfied with the level of support you're receiving from your supplier?
+Perhaps they don't have sufficient experience of working with many trusts or much needed software developments are taking far too long because your solution is trying to cater for a number of international markets and not just the UK? - > Have you entered into a new arrangement, for example, a shared service, requiring a new, more flexible and agile solution?